Th0m45And3r50n/uCShiwa/README.md

 # uCShiwa
-TLS encrypted reverseShell and listener in .NET
+TLS encrypted reverseshell and listener in .NET

 # Help & Documentation
 execute it without any options to print help